yuvalmar16/Personalized-Music-Playlist-Generation/README.md

    5. Refine: Swap songs, regenerate, or edit your prompt for new results.

-# How It Works
+##  How It Works

+1. **Input**
-   1. Input: User submits a natural‑language prompt (text or voice).
+   The user submits a natural‑language prompt — either by typing or using voice input (via microphone).

+2. **Retrieval**
-   2. Retrieval: The system embeds the prompt and queries the vector database for semantically similar tracks (via rag.py).
+   The system embeds the prompt and queries the vector database to retrieve semantically similar tracks using `rag.py`.

+3. **Contextualization**
-   3. Contextualization: Retrieved tracks are combined with the user profile and prompt context.
+   Retrieved tracks are enriched with the user's profile data (preferred genres, artists, favorite songs) and the prompt context.

+4. **Generation**
-   4. Generation: The combined context is fed to the LLM, which generates a 5‑song playlist + explanations.
+   This combined context is passed to the LLM, which generates a tailored 5‑song playlist along with explanations for why each song fits.

+5. **Refinement**
-   5. Refinement: The user can interactively edit the playlist.
+   The user can refine the playlist by:
+   - Swapping individual tracks
+   - Regenerating the playlist
+   - Editing the original prompt

+6. **Persistent Personalization**
+   Once a user logs in for the first time by entering their name and setting up preferences, their profile is saved.
+   On future visits, entering the same name automatically loads their preferences — enabling a personalized experience across sessions.

 # Optional EDA / Data Analysis
 The main.py script includes an integrated EDA (Exploratory Data Analysis) step.
 If you choose not to skip it, the system will: